This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Remember, your new canopy needs to be combined with the existing canopy, and cannot overlap with buildings, so you'll have to erase your new canopy where it overlaps with buildings, and union/combine your canopy generated by buffering points with the existing digitized canopy.

-You need to calculate costs for the new canopy, and you have to pay for the total new canopy planted, even if it overlaps with the existing canopy.
-Hence your cost is based on the total new canopy area from your buffering, before you union it with the existing canopy.
+You need to calculate the costs for the new canopy, and you have to pay for the total new canopy planted, even if it overlaps with the existing canopy.
+Hence your cost is based on the total new canopy area from your new canopy buffer, before you union it with the existing canopy.
 It is o.k. to calculate the cost of new canopy after you've erased the portion that overlaps with buildings.

-Create a pdf map that shows the combined canopy layer (old and new), highlighting what you added/changed compared to the old layer (you can do this by displaying the old layer on top of the new combined layer, using different shades).
-Include text listing the original canopy area, the new canopy area, and the new canopy cost, by watershed, somewhere on the map, with all annotations readable when you embed it in your Story Map.
+Create a map that shows the combined canopy layer (old and new), highlighting what you added new canopy.
+You can do this by displaying the new layer on top of the old or combined layer, using different shades.
+Include text listing the original canopy area, the new canopy area, and the new canopy cost, by watershed.
+This should be included on the map, with all annotations readable when you embed it in your Story Map.

-2) First version of results section for report draft 3 - you should turn in your first draft of the results for the "as is" conditions, 2.5 cm and 5 cm rainfall (no mitigations changes).
+3) First version of results section for report draft 3 - you should turn in your first draft of the results for the "as is" conditions, 0.5 cm and 2.5 cm rainfall (no mitigations changes).
 This is your initial draft, you will turn in a self-revised draft next week (no feedback by instructors between these two drafts).
 I will grade this week's submission on general progress toward including all the parts need for the results section, and not so much on the quality of the formatting and writing.
 Next week's draft will focus on both quality and completeness.